Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design: Results and Discussion

 Wyman-Tanford theory relates the dependence of any equilibrium process (such as protein folding) and preferential interaction as:\cite{wyman_linked_1964, timasheff_protein-solvent_2002, shukla_molecular_2011}

-As a result, denaturants are expected to have a greater preferential interaction coefficient in the unfolded ensemble, while stabilizing osmolytes have a greater preferential interaction coefficient in the folded ensemble\cite{canchi_cosolvent_2013, mondal_when_2013, mondal_how_2015, mukherjee_unifying_2020}.
-In 0.25 M arginine concentration, we observed greater preferential interactions with the folded state relative to the unfolded state (Fig.~\ref{fig:prefint}a; Fig. S11a-c).
+where $\Gamma_{PA}^{u}$ represents the preferential interaction coefficient in the unfolded state, while $\Gamma_{PA}^{f}$ represents the folded state.
+As a result, denaturants are expected to have a greater preferential interaction coefficient in the unfolded ensemble, while stabilizing osmolytes have a greater preferential interaction coefficient in the folded ensemble.\cite{canchi_cosolvent_2013, mondal_when_2013, mondal_how_2015, mukherjee_unifying_2020} In 0.25 M arginine concentration, we observed greater preferential interactions with the folded state relative to the unfolded state (Fig.~\ref{fig:prefint}a; Fig. S11a-c).
 With increasing concentration, we observe a diminishing difference between $\Gamma_{PA}^{u}$ and $\Gamma_{PA}^{f}$, in line with the mechanistic flip from a direct- to indirect-dominated stabilization mechanism.

 Preferential interaction coefficients for guanidinium and glycine solutions are shown in Fig.~\ref{fig:prefint}b and c, respectively.
 We observed that at all concentrations, guanidinium preferentially interacts with the hydrophobic polymer (Fig.~\ref{fig:prefint}b).
-This is consistent with experimental evidence, as well as a prior simulation study that observed attractive guanidinium-polymer interactions for a model hydrophobic polymer\cite{athawale_enthalpyentropy_2008, godawat_unfolding_2010}.
-Glycine, meanwhile, was found to be preferentially excluded from the local domain of the hydrophobic polymer (Fig.~\ref{fig:prefint}c).
+This is consistent with experimental evidence, as well as a prior simulation study that observed attractive guanidinium-polymer interactions with a model hydrophobic polymer.\cite{athawale_enthalpyentropy_2008, godawat_unfolding_2010} Glycine, meanwhile, was found to be preferentially excluded from the local domain of the hydrophobic polymer (Fig.~\ref{fig:prefint}c).
 This finding is consistent with the observed preference for the backbone of arginine to hydrogen bond with water, relative to the sidechain.
-Elsewhere, glycine has been observed to deplete from the surface of several model miniproteins, consistent with our findings \cite{mukherjee_unifying_2020}.
+Elsewhere, glycine has been observed to deplete from the surface of several model miniproteins, consistent with our findings. \cite{mukherjee_unifying_2020}